boardroom-inc/stateless/docs/ethereum-basics/governance.md

 ---
-title: Governance on Ethereum - EthHub
+title: Governance on Ethereum - stateless

 description: The core components of Ethereum’s governance system.
 ---